Best Patagonia Jackets

 Other Factors to Consider

 If you’re going to be backpacking or carrying your jacket with you often, then you’ll want to think about how compressible your jacket is going to be so that it will meet your needs.
-Most of Patagonia’s ultralight jackets and sweaters are made to be very easy to carry along and back down easily into a pocket or sack to make them easy to bring with you in a pack.
-Also, most of Patagonia’s jackets, since they are made with down, compress very easily, making them easy to pack along and carry.
+Most of Patagonia’s ultralight jackets and sweaters are made to be very easy to carry along and pack down easily into a pocket or sack to make them easy to bring with you in a pack.
+Also, most of Patagonia’s jackets, since they are made with down, compress very quickly, making them easy to pack along and carry.

 Another thing to remember about Patagonia jackets is that their down insulation means the more fill power you get with the jacket, the easier the jacket will be for you to compress.
-Anything 800-fill and up will be easy to compress and pack down.
+Anything 800-fill and up will be easy to squeeze and pack down.
 Also, thinner denier levels pack down smaller as well, so that’s another factor to consider when you make your Patagonia jacket purchase.